 National College Television, Inc. (NCTV) | New York, NY | 1988-1991

 Executive Vice President & General Manager | 1989-1991

 Responsible for a $22 million annual operating budget, Freeman managed programming and production, affiliate relations, network operations, marketing and creative services for this privately owned cable television programming network.

 Senior Vice President, Programming & Production | 1988-1989

 Responsible for all programming acquisitions and original productions as well as co-productions with colleges, including: UCLA, University of North Carolina at Chapel Hill, American University and WSU.

 Campus Network | New York, NY | 1983-1988

 Senior Producer, Anchor, Segment Producer & Field Reporter | 1986-88

-Produced half-hour national newsmagazine show Campus America and NCTV News for the college market.
+Produced and anchored weekly nonfiction national television programs including the newsmagazine show, Campus America and interstitial series, NCTV News.
 Established and led a network of student news-stringers across the country.